 The short answer is: it's a little complicated.
 Bear with us and we'll explain.

 This inherited condition is called Hyperuricosuria (HUU), also known as Urate Stone Disorder (USD).
 It's caused by a recessive gene (SLC2); meaning dogs must carry two copies of this gene (one inherited from their mum and one from their dad) to be affected.
 A single carrier dog (with one gene only) can be free of Urate Stone Disorder symptoms and have no urinary issues.
-These dogs can eat Butternut with no problems - happy days.
+These dogs may be able to eat Butternut with no problems - happy days.